saltedbones/Africology-and-African-American-Studies/pages/home.md

 layout: home
 feature: true
 feature-title: Encouraged to Excel
+feature-image:
+published:
 feature-body: >-
   I was able to reach out to any of the professors and  students in my department for guidance and help.
 Each professor encouraged me to dare to be different and encouraged me to excel regardless of circumstances. - NeShae Williams, CLA Class of '14
-feature-image: media/hero_bg@3x.png
-published: true
 ---
 ## African American Studies at Temple